-As part of the Reconnecting Our Community initiative, we will identify community preferences for the short-, medium-, and long-term transformation of the portion of the Innerbelt has been vacated (the sunken portion of the roadway between Main St and Exchange St.).
+A key part of the Reconnecting Our Community initiative is to support the community visioning process for the short-, medium-, and long-term transformation of the portion of the Innerbelt that has been vacated (the sunken portion of the roadway between Main St and Exchange St.).

-Because of the scale of the site, the topographical constraints, and level of investment needed, redeveloping this portion of the Innerbelt will be a multiyear endeavor.
+Because of the scale of the site (30 acres), the topographical constraints, and level of investment needed, redeveloping this portion of the Innerbelt will be a multiyear endeavor.

 Knowing that permanent redevelopment is still many years out, the City is committed to looking for ways to create shorter term transformations that can turn a portion of the site into more productive open space.

 Such efforts can also provide a testing ground to experiment with ideas that could be part of long-term redevelopment.
-And they can also continue the healing work initiated by the Reconnecting Our Community project.
+And importantly, they can also continue the healing work initiated by the effort to date.